 There is a New South Wales electoral roll is a list of the names and addresses of every registered voter in the state.
 It is a good idea to make sure your address is correct on the NSW Electoral Roll, and to update your details whenever you move homes.
 To find out which local or state electorate you are in for local or state elections, click here.

 The NSW State Electoral Commission (SEC) has a responsibility to provide electoral services that are relevant, accessible and inclusive to help all eligible voters understand and participate in the democratic process.

 The SEC consult with three community reference groups to foster diversity and inclusion.
-The three priority communities supported are Aboriginal people, people from culturally and linguistically diverse backgrounds, and people with Disability is defined (Disability Discrimination Act 1992 (Cth)) as: total or partial loss of the person's bodily or mental functions; total or partial loss of a part of the body; the presence in the body of organisms causing disease or illness, capable of causing disease or illness; the malfunction, malformation or disfigurement of a part of the person's body; a disorder or malfunction that results in the person learning differently from a person without the disorder or malfunction; a disorder, illness or disease that affects a person's thought processes, perception of reality, emotions or judgment or that results in disturbed behaviour..
+The three priority communities supported are Aboriginal people, people from culturally and linguistically diverse backgrounds, and people with Disability is defined in the Disability Discrimination Act 1992 (Cth) as total or partial loss of the person’s bodily or mental functions; total or partial loss of a part of the body; the presence in the body of organisms causing disease or illness, capable of causing disease or illness; the malfunction, malformation or disfigurement of a part of the person’s body; a disorder or malfunction that results in the person learning differently from a person without the disorder or malfunction; a disorder, illness or disease that affects a person’s thought processes, perception of reality, emotions or judgment or that results in disturbed behaviour..

 The SEC provides targeted material and special assistance to support communities to participate in State and local government elections: